6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d SU gauge theory with Nf and Na

 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and with one tensor multiplet is realized by the brane set up depicted in Figure \ref{Fig:6dSUa}.
 Compared to Figure \ref{Fig:6dspN}, there is an additional NS5-brane on top of the $O8^-$ plane.
 Moreover, odd number of D6-branes are also allowed in this case.

-We compactify one of the direction which NS5-brane extends and take T-duality along this direction.
+We compactify one of the directions which NS5-brane extends and take T-duality along this direction.
 Then, we obtain the IIB brane setup depicted in Figure \ref{Fig:5SUSU}, where we chose the fundamental region to be the half of the compactified $S^1$ direction.
-Compared to \ref{Fig:IIB}, we have additional $(p,q)$ 5-brane connecting two $O7^-$ planes at the middle.
-We have $n$ D5-branes at the left hand side and the $N-n$ D5-branes at the right hand side of this 5-brane.
-This ``distribution'' labeled by $n$ depend on the Wilson line of the $SU(N)$ gauge group which we introduce when we compactify on $S^1$.
-The charge of these 5-branes which are attached to the $O7^-$ planes depends on this distribution.
-The D7-branes are also distributed in analogous way into $n'$ and $N+8-n'$.
+Compared to \ref{Fig:IIB}, we have additional $(p,q)$ 5-brane connecting two $O7^-$ planes, where $n$ D5-branes are placed on the left hand side and $(N-n)$ D5-branes are place on the right hand side of this 5-brane.
+We note that this ``distribution'' labeled by $n$ depends on the Wilson line of the $SU(N)$ gauge group which we introduce when we compactify on $S^1$.
+Accordingly, the charge of the 5-branes attached to the $O7^-$ planes depends on this distribution.
+Likewise, the D7-branes which are T-dual of the D8-branes are also distributed in analogous way into $n'$ and $N+8-n'$.